Vendure exposes a /health endpoint that reports the status of critical system dependencies.

 and monitoring tools need to know whether the application is healthy and ready to serve traffic.

-a status.
 The /health endpoint aggregates all strategy results into a single response.

 A healthy response indicates that all dependencies are reachable and functioning correctly.
 If any strategy reports a failure, the endpoint returns an unhealthy status, signaling that the system may not be able to serve requests reliably.